SEE: NEW BOAT BUILDERS HOME PAGE http://newboatbuilders.com/pages/electricity1.html

 BASIC ELECTRICTY PAGE 1

 So what is electricity?
-As we all learned in grade school the world is made up of atoms.
+As we all learned in school the world is made up of atoms.
 Atoms are made up of electrons, protons and neutrons.
 What we are interested in, is the electrons, surrounding the nucleus of the atom.
-Electrons can be dislodged from their atom and attached to another one giving it an excess of electrons.
+Electrons can be dislodged from their atom and attached to another atom giving it an excess of electrons.
 Excess electrons give an atom a negative charge.
 Atoms with not enough electrons have a positive charge.
-Through a chemical reaction or other force, electrons can be made to flow though a conductor from the negative to the positive and used as electricity.
+Through a chemical reaction or other force such as magnetism, electrons can be made to flow though a conductor from the negative to the positive and used as electricity.
 So electricity is really just a stream of electrons flowing through a conductor from point A to point B and back to where they came from. (a complete circuit) This flow is called current.

 All of us have experienced this either by getting a static discharge off of a door knob or other metal object, or by seeing nature's ultimate display of electricity, lightning.
-This is simple exchange of electrons from one point to another.
-We use this every day in our homes, our cars, our cell phones and every other electric or electronic device we use, but we give little thought to what is actually happening.
+This is a simple exchange of electrons from one point to another.
+We use this every day in our homes, our cars, our cell phones, and every other electric or electronic device we use, but we give little thought to what is actually happening.

 That is about as basic a battery as there is.
 What is happening here is not magic, just simple chemistry.
 The acid is an electrolyte.
 An electrolyte is a fluid that allows electrons to flow through it from one pole to another.
 Salt water is a pretty good electrolyte.
 Fresh water is not but will still conduct current and is actually more dangerous if current gets into the water.
+Dilute hydrochloric acid, used in most 12V lead-acid batteries is a very good conductor.
+(Here is a very technical definition of electrolyte https://en.wikipedia.org/wiki/Electrolyte.
+Especially, see the section on Electrochemistry.)

 The wire getting hot and melting is the basic principle behind a fuse.
 If too many electrons are flowing through the wire, the fuse is designed to get hot and melt at a predetermined amount of current flow.
 This breaks the circuit, or what is called an open circuit, and stops the current flow, the same way throwing a switch does.
+So a fuse is a safety device to prevent the wire from getting too hot and maybe causing a fire.
+Note; the fuse is there to protect the wire, not the load.

 So now we know what current is.
 It is electron flow.
 The amount of current is measured in Amperes, or milliamperes.
 The symbol for Amperes is A or milliamperes mA.